vechain/sync2/README.md

 | Mobile | | |
 | | Android | WIP |
 | | iOS | WIP |

+## Port dApps to Sync2

+You can easily port your dApp by integrating [Connex v2](https://github.com/vechain/connex).

 ## Build from source